In our previous blog posts and videos, we have talked about:

 Stuttering: A Similar Speech Fluency Disorder

 How can you tell the difference when someone suffering from both disorders is talking?
-Since we’ve already defined cluttering speech, we will move on to define stuttering and then differentiate both of them in the next section.
+Since we’ve already defined cluttering speech, we will move on to define stuttering and then differentiate between them in the next section.

 Stuttering, also called stammering or disfluent speech, is a type of speech disorder where speakers repeat syllables, words, or sounds; sometimes, they prolong sounds and have speech interruptions, which are known as blocks.
 People who stutter know what they want to say precisely, but they struggle with producing a typical flowing speech.

 Stuttering is a more common fluency disorder than cluttering speech.
-It’s something almost everyone had experienced when they were learning to talk or have heard from a classmate at school.
+It’s something almost everyone has experienced when they were learning to talk or have heard from a classmate at school.